Scientists find evidence of brain and immune system abnormalities in Chronic Fatigue Syndrome

 Scientists have discovered significant evidence of abnormalities in the brain and immune systems of individuals with Chronic Fatigue Syndrome (CFS), also known as myalgic encephalomyelitis (ME).
 This discovery sheds light on the biological basis of this debilitating illness, which is characterized by extreme fatigue and exhaustion.

 This groundbreaking study, considered one of the most rigorous investigations conducted on CFS to date, has revealed a potential link between imbalances in brain activity and feelings of fatigue.
-The researchers suggest that these changes could be triggered by abnormalities in the immune system.
+The researchers suggest that these changes might be triggered by abnormalities in the immune system.

 Chronic Fatigue Syndrome affects millions of people worldwide, and its biological underpinnings have remained largely elusive.
 However, this study of a small group of 17 patients provides important insights into the factors contributing to the development and persistence of ME/CFS.